Franklin19c/Franklin19c/README.md

 ### Hi there 👋

 I'm Chris, and I'm a Network Engineer.
-Franklin is my nickname.
-I've been working with Python for a few years, and I've just started using R.
+I've been working with Python for a few years, and I've started using R.

 Network automation is a great tool that I don't want to go without.
 Cisco DevNet has some great learning resources if you're interested in learning more. https://developer.cisco.com/startnow/